Fraunhofer Institute for Solar Energy Systems: Renewable power supply

+Hydrogen technology

 In a fuel cell, hydrogen reacts with oxygen and sets useful energy free in the form of electricity and heat.
 Since hydrogen does not exist in its pure form in nature, it must be produced from one of its many chemical compounds.
 At Fraunhofer ISE in the area of hydrogen technology, the research focuses on innovative technologies for hydrogen generation and on processes for the highly efficient conversion of hydrogen into electricity and heat using the most modern equipment.
 Together with partners from industry and science, components and complete fuel cell systems are developed for autonomous, portable as well as mobile applications.

-Service Units
+Service units

 Presently the following certified test labs provide testing and calibration services at the laboratories: